latishab/turnsense/README.md

 probabilities = session.run(None, ort_inputs)[0]
 ```

-## 📝 Dataset
+## 📚 Dataset: TURNS-2K

-The model is trained on TURNS-2K, a diverse dataset designed to capture various Speech-to-Text (STT) output patterns, including:
+The model is trained on TURNS-2K, a comprehensive dataset specifically designed for end-of-utterance detection.
+It captures diverse speech patterns including:

-- Backchannels, mispronunciations, self-corrections
+- Backchannels and self-corrections
 - Code-switching and language mixing
-- Different text formatting styles (clean punctuation, lowercase without punctuation)
+- Multiple text formatting styles
+- Speech-to-Text (STT) output variations

+This diverse training data ensures robustness across different:
+- Speech patterns and dialects
-- Makes the model robust across different STT systems and their output variations
+- STT systems and their output formats
+- Use cases and deployment scenarios

+## 💭 Motivation & Current State

+The inspiration for Turnsense came from a notable gap in the open-source AI landscape - the scarcity of efficient, lightweight turn detection models.
+While building a local conversational AI agent, I found that most available solutions were either proprietary or too resource-intensive for edge devices.
+This led to the development of Turnsense, a practical solution designed specifically for real-world deployment on hardware like Raspberry Pi.

+Currently, the model is trained primarily on English speech patterns using a modest dataset of 2,000 samples through LoRA fine-tuning on SmolLM2-135M.
+While it handles common speech-to-text outputs effectively, there are certainly edge cases and complex conversational patterns yet to be addressed.
+The choice of ONNX format was deliberate, prioritizing compatibility with low-power devices, though we're exploring potential ports to platforms like Apple MLX.

+The project's success relies heavily on community involvement.
+Whether it's expanding the dataset, adding multilingual support, or improving pattern recognition for complex conversational scenarios, contributions of all kinds can help evolve Turnsense into a more robust and versatile tool.

 ## 📄 License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
+Areas where you can help:
+- Dataset expansion
+- Model optimization
+- Documentation improvements
+- Bug reports and fixes

-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or open an Issue.